What is household hazardous waste?

 Household hazardous wastes are any product labeled: toxic, poison, corrosive, flammable, combustible or irritant that is thrown into the household garbage can.

 The City of Atlanta does not have a collection program for household hazardous waste (HHW).
-Our recycling partner, Keep Atlanta Beautiful has options, click here to learn about for their collection event information.
+Our recycling partner, Center for Hard to Recycle Materials (CHarRM) has options, click here to learn about for their collection event information.

 According to the US Environmental Protection Agency,